i05nagai/memorandum/language/english_speaking.md

         * The country lack the expertise, equipment and finance to deal with the disaster
     * expertise in the management of hotels
 * profound
+    * extreme
+        * felt or experienced strongly; extreme
+        * his mother's death when he was aged six had a very profound effect on him
+    * showing understanding
+        * shoing a clear and deep understanding of serious matters
+        * you've touching on a very profound question
     * profound effect/influence/impact/consequence
     * Tolstoy's experiences of war had a profound effect on his work
     * The mother's behavior has a profound impact on the developing child